The dual minimum distance of arbitrary dimensional algebraic--geometric codes: End of the proof of Theorem

 \medbreak

-\textbf{Step 2.} From the previous step, after a suitable reordering of the indexes, the points $P_1, \ldots , P_5$ are in $2$--general position and the dimension of the linear system of conics in $\P^2$ has dimension $5$, there exists a unique conic $C$ containing $P_1, \ldots , P_5$.
+\textbf{Step 2.} From the previous step, after a suitable reordering of the indexes, the points $P_1, \ldots , P_5$ are in $2$--general position.
+Since the linear system of conics in $\P^2$ has dimension $5$, there exists a unique conic $C$ containing $P_1, \ldots , P_5$.
 By assumption on the $P_i$'s, $C$ avoids at least one of $P_i$'s, say $P_6$ (after a suitable reordering of the indexes).
-Thus, the points $P_1, \ldots ,P_6$ do not lie on a conic. \end{proof}
+Thus, the points $P_1, \ldots ,P_6$ do not lie on a conic.
+Finally, this proves that any conic containing $5$ points among $P_1, \ldots , P_6$ avoids the $6$--th one and hence that $P_1, \ldots , P_6$ are in $2$--general position. \end{proof}

 \begin{lem} A minimally $m$--linked family of $3m$ coplanar points such that no $m+2$ of them are collinear and no $2m+2$ of them lie on a conic, lies on a cubic curve. \end{lem}